"Okantah explores what it means to be a black poet during hard times....

 Okantah is the author of Afreeka Brass (1983), Collage (1984),

 Legacy: for Martin & Malcolm (1987), Cheikh Anta Diop: Poem for the Living (1997/2017), Reconnecting Memories: Dreams No Longer Deferred (2004), Muntu Kuntu Energy: New and Selected Poetry (2013) and Guerrilla Dread: Poetry for Hearts and Minds (2019).
+A new work, A Black Voice in the Wilderness is forthcoming in Fall 2023.
 A Professor and Director of the Ghana Study Abroad Program, he is Chair of the Department of Africana Studies at Kent State University.
 A 2019 BMe Community Genius Fellow, he is also the recipient of the 2021 Great Lakes Black Authors Expo, Alice Dunbar Nelson Literary Achievement Award.
 He has performed with the Iroko African Drum & Dance Society, with the Cavani String Quartet and with Vince Robinson and the Jazz Poets.